Joy of Art: Enter the ‘Eternal Spa’

 Words by Andre Lawes Menchavez

-Andre Lawes Menchavez (he/him) is a Filipinx, Indigenous and queer community organizer who uses journalism as a tool of activism, constantly seeking to lift up marginalized communities through his work.
-He received his bachelor of arts degree in law, societies and justice at the University of Washington and his master of arts in specialized journalism—with a focus in race and social justice reporting—from the University of Southern California.
-Find him on Instagram at @itsjustdrey.
+Andre Lawes Menchavez (they/them) is a Filipinx, Indigenous and queer community organizer who uses journalism as a tool of activism, constantly seeking to lift up marginalized communities through their work.
+They received their bachelor of arts degree in law, societies and justice at the University of Washington and their master of arts in specialized journalism—with a focus in race and social justice reporting—from the University of Southern California.
+Find them on Instagram at @itsjustdrey.